sidhlee/data-structure-and-algorithm/data-structures/linked-lists/singly-linked-list/singly-linked-list.md

 `pop` removes a node from the tail.

 - If there are no nodes in the list, return `undefined`
-- Loop through the list until you reach the tail
+- Loop through the list until you reach the item before the tail
 - Set the `next` of the 2nd last node to be`null`
 - Set the 2nd last node to be `tail`
 - Decrement the `length` of the list by one